MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Authorized Users/INSTRUCTIONS.md

 1. Open a PowerShell 5.x window
    - Issue the command: $PsVersionTable.PSVersion if not sure
-1. In the PowerShell window, run the "BulkAAsPreparation.ps1" script.
+1. In the PowerShell window, run the "BulkAuthUsersPreparation.ps1" script.
-   - This will prepare and open the BulkAAs spreadsheet.
+   - This will prepare and open the BulkAuthUser spreadsheet.
    - If your tenant has more than 100 Auto Attendants or Call Queues use the -AACount or -CQCount options as outlined below.

 ## BulkAAsPreparation.ps1 command line options